jzonthemtn/hashitalks2021-terraform-nlp/README.md

 ## Code

-The code in this repository creates the infrastructure required to automate the training of OpenNLP models.
-The AWS terraform scripts create a VPC for
+The code in this repository creates the infrastructure required to automate the training and serving of NLP models in AWS.